By John CorriganMeetings

-The #1 driver of event ROI for attendees and sponsors is the number and quality of the meetings that sales and marketing teams drive before the event.
+The #1 driver of event ROI for attendees and sponsors is the number and quality of the meetings that sales and marketing teams drive before and during the event.
 We want everyone to crush their goals so we’ve compiled this list of unique ways to book more meetings at B2B events.

 Whether you’re attending B2B Marketing Forum, Dreamforce, CES, or any other quickly approaching conference or event, these tested tips will help sales and marketing teams book better meetings at whatever events they’re attending.

 Find Event Groups on Facebook and LinkedIn